-- A number of families took refuge in this school during the flood of 1881 - School rebuilt in 1903 on its current site - Presently occupied as a home - The only Clay County rural school district that operated continuously for 100 years
+- A number of families took refuge in this school during the flood of 1881. - The school was rebuilt in 1903 on its current site. - It is presently occupied as a home. - This was the only Clay County rural school district that operated continuously for 100 years.